 Around 90% of all dollar bills in circulation test positive for cocaine.
 Does that mean we should give them up because they are being used by drug addicts and drug cartels?

-There will always be shady people benefiting from civilization achievements and that has never deterred the rest of the humanity from benefiting from them as well.
+There will always be shady people benefiting from civilization achievements and that has never deterred the rest of humanity from benefiting from them as well.

 New technologies like cryptocurrency are always embraced first by opportunists and people looking for new ways to improve their criminal enterprises before becoming mainstream and digital coins are well on the way of becoming mainstream.